BlueDragonX/beaker_mongodb/README.rst

 Finally, you need to define a URL to connect to MongoDB.
 This follows the standardized MongoDB URI Format[3]_.
 Currently the only options supported is 'slaveOK'.
-For backwards compatibility with old versions of mongodb_beaker, separating database and collection with a '#' instead of '.' is supported, but deprecated.
+For backwards compatibility with old versions of beaker_mongodb, separating database and collection with a '#' instead of '.' is supported, but deprecated.
 The syntax is mongodb://<hostname>[:port]/<database>.<collection>